akc8012/clignore/README.md

     list             Lists all gitignore template files
 ```

-### Setting an auth token
+### Setting an OAuth2 token
-If, for some reason, you need to make over 60 requests in 1 hour, CLIgnore allows you to set an auth token via an enviornment variable: `TOKEN=<your super-secret token here> clignore find python`
+The GitHub API rate-limits users to 60 requests in 1 hour.
+If, for some reason, you need more than this, CLIgnore allows you to set an OAuth2 token via an enviornment variable: `TOKEN=<your super-secret token here> clignore find python`

+Authenticated requests can make up to 5000 requests per hour.
+More on that [here](https://developer.github.com/v3/#rate-limiting).

 ## Installation